 The increasing complexity of parking needs in Old Town requires that the Town elevate its parking management program to be as responsive and flexible as possible.
 This will require financial commitments from the Town's political leadership so as to avoid inefficiency and decay.
-While a cost neutral parking program would be ideal, the level of operational complexity or market forces behind parking demand are not so compelling in Old Town as to require fee-based management strategies.
+While a cost neutral parking program would be ideal, where parking revenues cover operating and maintenance expenses, the level of operational complexity required to manage a fee-based program and the market forces which monetize parking are not so compelling in Old Town Warrenton today as to require parking meters and associated revenue generating strategies.